Örkelljunga

 Örkelljunga is a locality and the seat of Örkelljunga Municipality, Skåne County, Sweden with 10,300 inhabitants in 2020.

+History

 After the municipal reform of 1862, Örkelljunga was part of Örkelljunga Landskommun.
 In this, Örkelljunga municipal community was established for the town on 4 August 1911 and dissolved on 31 December 1952.
 Since 1971, the village has been part of Örkelljunga Municipality as a central town.

+Between 1928 and 1939 Eiber and Suecia motorcycles were produced here.